Petr Procházka

-Petr Procházka (born March 26, 1964 in Hradec Králové) is a Czechoslovak-Czech sprint canoeist who competed from 1982 to 2006.
+Petr Procházka (born 26 March 1964) is a Czech sprint canoeist who competed from 1982 to 2006 for Czechoslovakia and the Czech Republic.

+Biography

-World junior champion in Belgrade in 1982, Procházka missed the 1984 Olympics because of the Eastern Bloc's boycott but went on to win two medals at the 1987 senior World Championships in Duisburg, West Germany.
+Procházka was born on 26 March 1964 in Hradec Králové.
+World junior champion in Belgrade in 1982, he missed the 1984 Olympics because of the Eastern Bloc's boycott but went on to win two medals at the 1987 senior World Championships in Duisburg, West Germany.
 In the individual C-1 500 m he was the silver medallist.
 He also won a bronze medal in the C-2 500 m with partner Alan Lohniský.
 At the 1988 Summer Olympics however he came a disappointing eighth in the C-1 500 m and ninth in the C-2 500 m.

 Ten years later, at an age when most canoeists are contemplating retirement, Procházka was embarking on a remarkable run of victories as a member of the Czech four-man C-4 200 m crew.
 He won a world championship gold medal in 1998, followed by four European titles (1999, 2000, 2001 and 2005).
 The 200 m, the shortest race distance, was ideal for Procházka, with his great physical strength and excellent technique more than compensating for a natural loss of stamina.